-Summer Holiday
+Summer Holiday Sessions af SNAP SNAP has a programme of School Summer Holidays activity sessions for those children and young people who have regular contact with The SNAP Centre.
 Please contact the Family Team on 01277 211300 or email familyteam@snapcharity.org if you are interested in attending SNAP holiday sessions.
 These popular sessions run at various times and must be booked in advance.
 There is a small charge for these sessions.

-For families with pre-school children with additional needs and their siblings.
+Diddlies For families with pre-school children with additional needs and their siblings.
 Children can access all of The SNAP Centre's specialist facilities as well as having fun with toys, crafts and messy play.
 During the sessions, parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
 Little Legends For families with pre-school children who have additional needs and their siblings.
 We are trialling a new session this summer which is tailored for children who may benefit from a calmer environment.

-Stay 'n' Play For families with primary school aged children with additional needs and their siblings.
+Multil Stay 'n' Play For families with primary school aged children with additional needs and their siblings.
 The children have the opportunity to use all of the Centre's specialist facilities as well as choose from a variety of toys, games and craft activities.
 During the sessions, parents/carers can have fun with their children, relax with other parents, access books from the library or speak to a parent adviser.
 SLD Stay 'n' Play Similar to the other Stay 'n' Play sessions, this small group session is specifically for children with severe learning difficulties, and their siblings.
 SNAP+ For families with young people with additional needs and their siblings aged 12 and over.
-The young people have the opportunity to use all of the Centre's specialist facilities as well as take part in a variety of games and activities.
+The young people have the opportunity to use all of the Centre's specialist facilities as well as take part in a variety of games and craft activities.
 During the sessions, parents/carers can relax with others, use the library or speak to a parent adviser.

-Summer Holiday Sessions at SNAP

-Mini-Sensorise For families with pre-school children with more profound and complex additional needs and their siblings.
+Summer Holiday Sessions af SNAP Mini-Sensorise For families with pre-school children with more profound and complex additional needs and their siblings.
 This holiday session provides a stimulating, interactive and sensory experience using art, music and multi-sensory equipment for children with more complex needs.
 Parents/carers can relax together, use the library or speak to a parent adviser.
 Sensorise For families with children with more profound and complex additional needs and their siblings.
 This holiday session provides a stimulating, interactive and sensory experience using art, music and multi-sensory equipment for children with more complex needs.
 During the sessions, parents/carers can have fun with their children, relax with other parents, use the library or speak to a parent adviser.

-Marvellous Mondays (But meeting on Thursday 1st August this summer) Aimed at those in Years 6 to 11, who identify as female or non-binary.
+Girls Group Aimed at those in Years 6 to 11, who identify as female or non-binary.
 This session offers activities such as arts and crafts, music, gaming, nail art and much more!
 Thank you to Matchroom Charitable Foundation, St. James's Place Charitable Foundation, Essex Community Foundation, Charles S French Charitable Trust and The Tula Trust for helping to make these holiday sessions possible.